Mukeshkumar0005/Mukeshkumar0005/README.md

 - 👋 Hi, I’m @Mukeshkumar0005
 - 👀 I’m interested in learning new things through which I can evolve my knowledge more
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on doing interesting projects through which I can learn more
 - 📫 How to reach me mukesh.malluri2000@gmail.com